raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

       epsilonFromStatesSet.delete(epsilonFrom);
     }

-    // now add all the transitions
+    // we can immediately resolve destinations that themselves don't have epsilon transitions const immediateEpsilonToStates = epsilonToStates.filter(s => !epsilonFromStatesSet.has(s));
-    for (const epsilonTo of epsilonToStates) {
+    for (const epsilonTo of immediateEpsilonToStates) {
       const source =
         stateMapWithoutEpsilon.get(epsilonTo) || [];
       const moved =